mamadmr/BP_project/README.md

 ### search_persons
 this file contains a class, named SearchPerson  you can search for persons in a different ways with name or age or evern gender

+### search_date
+this file contains a class, named SearchDate your can search for different date with different methods

+### search payment_methods
+this file contains a class, named SearchPaymentMethod you can search for diffrent payment_methods with their name and number

+### search_place